techman55/latin-crowdsource/README.md

 # latin-crowdsource
 Crowdsourcing program for latin sentence translating practice

+This project has two parts:
+- the practice app, the front end for the data set collected (not currently open source)
+- the data entry app, this repo

 ## Data Sources
 Currently, the practice app contains latin text from...
 - The Gallic Wars, By Julius Caesar